Image

 break the image into pieces to understand it, then it doesnt work

-dominant secondary elements - While its good to have a certain amount
+- dominant secondary elements - While its good to have a

-a - here is where baloon help is really useful to try and put some text
+a - here is where balloon help is really useful to try and put

 b - boomerang for 'no-op'?